 However, as anyone who has ever tried to eat a dry bar whilst cycling on a hot day up a long climb will tell you, very dry food is difficult and unpalatable to chew.
 It is like chewing cardboard!

-Very dry bars aren’t just unpleasant to eat, they are also very difficult for your body to digest, you need to consume a lot of extra water to help your body soften and absorb the bars and this can contribute to bloating.
+Very dry bars aren’t just unpleasant to eat, they are also very difficult for your body to digest, you need to consume a lot of extra water to help your body soften and absorb the bars.
+This can contribute to bloating.
 If you are under-hydrated, then eating dry bars can dehydrate you further by taking precious fluids from your system and give you painful stomach cramps.

 Your body knows what to do with these bars as they are natural foods that we have been designed (through evolution) to enjoy.